johnnynunez/Xiaomi-Mi-Air/README.md

 setup_var is to call method function.
 0x3C is the location memory on bios that is variable CFG Lock.
 0x00 is to disable and 0x01 is to enable.
 I put the example here.
+(default) is how the variable is when you install a BIOS, that is, by the manufacturer.

 One Of: CFG Lock, VarStoreInfo (VarOffset/VarName): 0x3C, VarStore: 0x3, QuestionId: 0x146, Size: 1, Min:   0x0, Max 0x1, Step: 0x0 {05 91 8A 02 8B 02 46 01 03 00 3C 00 10 10 00 01 00}
 0x149413 			One Of Option: Disabled, Value (8 bit): 0x0 {09 07 04 00 00 00 00}